Faster Verified Explanations for Neural Networks: Background

-\textbf{Computing Robust Explanations.} Existing algorithms for computing (optimal) robust explanations exploit a local robustness verifier as an \emph{oracle} for identifying invariants or finding counterfactuals.
-The simplest algorithms~\cite{Wu23,Huang24} operate sequentially, mimicking the deletion-based algorithm~\cite{Chinneck91} for computing minimal unsatisfiable subsets of logic formulas.
-Other~\cite{Izza24,Wu24} implement dichotomic search~\cite{Hemery06} or adapt the quickXplain algorithm~\cite{Junker04}.
+\subparagraph*{Computing Robust Explanations.} Existing algorithms for computing (optimal) robust explanations exploit a local robustness verifier as an \emph{oracle} for identifying invariants or finding counterfactuals.
+The simplest algorithms~\cite{Wu23,Huang24} operate sequentially, mimicking the deletion-based algorithm~\cite{Chinneck91} for computing minimal unsatisfiable subsets of logic formulas. {Others}~\cite{Izza24,Wu24} implement dichotomic search~\cite{Hemery06} or adapt the quickXplain algorithm~\cite{Junker04}.

-\looseness=-1 Despite these advances, scalability remains a challenge: computing optimal explanation is possible for neural network classifiers with $20$-$60$ ReLUs~\cite{Wu23,Wu24}, while only robust but not necessarily optimal explanations can be computed for larger machine learning models with a large number of input features~\cite{Wu23,Izza24}.
+Despite these advances, scalability remains a challenge: computing optimal explanation is possible for neural network classifiers with $20$-$60$ ReLUs~\cite{Wu23,Wu24}, while only robust but not necessarily optimal explanations can be computed for larger machine learning models with a large number of input features~\cite{Wu23,Izza24}.
 In particular, in our experiments, we found that finding counterfactuals rapidly becomes infeasible.
-For instance, running our \textsc{FaVeX} algorithm for computing robust explanations with a $60$-second timeout per robustness query on state-of-the-art models (with roughly $230k$ ReLUs) from the certified training literature~\cite{DePalma24} finds no counterexamples despite multiple hours of computation per image (cf. Table~\ref{table:definition-cnn7} in Section~\ref{sec:evaluation}).
+For instance, computing robust explanations with a $60$-second timeout per robustness query on state-of-the-art models (with \textasciitilde$230k$ ReLUs) from the certified training literature~\cite{DePalma24} finds no counterexamples despite multiple hours of computation per image (cf. Table~\ref{table:definition-cnn7} in Section~\ref{sec:evaluation}).

 To bridge this gap between the \emph{ideal} notion of optimal robust explanations (Definition~\ref{def:optimal-x}) and its \emph{practical realizability}, we introduce in Section~\ref{sec:v-optimal-x} the concept of \emph{verifier-optimal robust explanations}, which explicitly takes into account the underlying verifier, thereby capturing what can be provably achieved in practice.
 Importantly, this definition enables finding counterfactuals even at larger scale.
 Building on this notion, Section~\ref{sec:favex} presents an efficient algorithm for computing (verifier-optimal) robust explanations.